Your Remote Desktop Services session has ended, possibly for...

 Way 6.
 Check login log

 Your Remote Desktop Services session has ended.
 Another user… error means that your PC is forcibly disconnected from the remote session or you remote into the same remote computer again and turn off the original session.
-To figure out the face, you can check login log.
+To figure out the face, you can check the login log.

 Step 1.
 In the Search box, input Command Prompt, right-click it, and choose “Run as administrator”.